 Rachel has made thirteen shorts, her most recent shot in 2022 is in post-production.
 Many of her shorts were financed by a range of funders such as LFVDA, UKFC, Film Four, and Anglia TV.
 She’s sold internationally to many TV stations winning numerous awards, such as from Clermont-Ferrand, DepicT, R.T.S, Brest and Encounters Festival.
 She won her BAFTA for the BBC drama OFFSIDE and won another R.T.S for GIRLS IN LOVE.

 Rachel attended the Cinefondation screenwriting residency in Paris (Cannes film festival) and attended the Guiding Lights scheme.
 Her directing mentor was David Yates (Harry Potter).
 She was on the BFI scheme ‘Think, Shoot, Distribute’ alongside Andrew Haigh (‘45 Years’) and she was accepted onto the Creative England ‘Elevator Scheme’.
-Rachel won the Nick Darke screenwriting award for her feature script CUB, which had Tim Spall and Helen McCrory attached in principle.
-CUB was selected for the Berlinale Talent Project Market.
+Rachel won the Nick Darke screenwriting award for her feature CUB, which had Tim Spall and Helen McCrory attached in principle.
+CUB, originally nurtured by the late Catherine Wearing (Producer) was selected for the Berlinale Talent Project Market.

 Click HERE for home page